-The machines should be serviced regularly so that vibration impact is kept at the original level.
+The machines should be maintained regularly so that vibration impact is kept at the original level.
 Gloves must always be used when working with vibrating machinery.
-However, be aware that vibration-insulating gloves have a limited effect and do not work at frequencies below approx. 100 Hz.
+However, it should be noted that anti-vibration gloves have a limited effect and do not work at frequencies below approx. 100 Hz.